Speaker Guidelines: BI & Analytics Conference Europe

 Please note these are examples of some of the areas that we are looking to cover, so please do submit a paper even if it doesn’t fall within these topics.

-The deadline for submissions has been extended to 12 May 2017.
+The extended deadline for submissions is 10 May 2018.

 Please read the Speaker Guidelines below carefully before preparing your abstract, and click here to submit your proposal in the Application Form Section.